Class A & B Licences

-- Abattoirs Code of Good Practice August 2012 (PDF, 1.6MB)
+- Provincial Abattoirs Code of Practice - August 2018 (PDF, 1 MB)

-- Checklist for Provincial Slaughter Establishment Approval May 2008 (PDF)
+- Checklist for Provincial Slaughter Establishment Approval - June 2018 (PDF)

-- Guidelines for the Safe Transportation of Carcasses, Poultry and Meat Products
+- Guidelines for the Safe Transportation of Carcasses, Poultry and Meat Products (PDF)

-- Establishment Operator and Animal Producer Agent Emergency Slaughter Guidelines September 2014 (PDF)
+- Establishment Operator and Animal Producer Agent Emergency Slaughter Guidelines - September 2014 (PDF)

-- Document for an Approved Emergency Slaughter at a Provincially Licensed Establishment September 2014 (PDF)
+- Document for an Approved Emergency Slaughter at a Provincially Licensed Establishment - September 2014 (PDF)

-- Document for an Approved Emergency Slaughter on Farm September 23, 2014 (PDF)
+- Document for an Approved Emergency Slaughter on Farm - September 23, 2014 (PDF)